Up to 60% off sofas & mattresses — limited‑time deals.

 Washable slipcovers vs performance upholstery

 Slipcovers are about removability and laundering.
-Performance upholstery is about resisting stains and cleaning easily in place.
-If you need frequent full washes, slipcovers win; if you hate re-installing covers, performance upholstery may be a better fit.
+Performance upholstery is about resisting stains and being easier to clean in place.
+If you expect frequent full washes, removable covers are usually the better fit.
+If you want less upkeep between messes, performance upholstery may make more sense.

 Best washable fabrics for pets and everyday mess